Since 2013, the European Control Conference (ECC) has been held annually under the auspices of the European Control Association (EUCA).

-ECC23 is the 21th in the EUCA Series of European Control Conferences and will be held in Bucharest, Romania, from June 13 to June 16, 2023.
+ECC2023 is the 21st in the EUCA Series of European Control Conferences and will be held in Bucharest, Romania, from June 13 to June 16, 2023.

 The 2023 local host organization is University Politehnica of Bucharest.

-Technical co-sponsorship of the event is provided IEEE Control Systems Society (CSS) and by the International Federation of Automatic Control (IFAC).
+Technical co-sponsorship of the event is provided by the IEEE Control Systems Society (CSS) and by the International Federation of Automatic Control (IFAC).

-Founded in 1818, University POLITEHNICA of Bucharest is the oldest and most prestigious engineer school in Romania, with more than 2800 staff and 30.000 students from over 70 countries.
+Founded in 1818, University Politehnica of Bucharest is the oldest and most prestigious engineering school in Romania, with more than 2800 staff and 30.000 students from over 70 countries.

-UPB is undergoing a continuous modernization process, being involved in a permanent dialogue with great universities in Europe and all over the world.
-The mission of UPB has been thought over as a blend of education, research and innovation, which represents a key towards a knowledge-based society and economy.
+UPB is undergoing a continuous modernization process, establishing permanent dialogue with prestigious universities across Europe and the world.
+The mission of UPB has been thought over as a mixt of education, research and innovation representing a key towards a knowledge-based society and economy.

 EUCA launched its first major initiative in 1991 with a series of wide-spectrum conferences called the European Control Conferences (ECC).
-The goal of these conferences was to promote the science and technology of control in the broadest sense – whether in engineering, physical, biological, social or economic, and in both theory and application.
-The first ECC was held in Grenoble in 1991, under the chairmanship of Professor Ioan Landau, and was attended by about 650 people.
+The goal of the conference is to promote the science and technology of control in the broadest sense – whether in engineering, physical, biological, social or economic, both in theory and application.
+The first ECC was held in Grenoble in 1991, chaired by Professor Ioan D. Landau, and was attended by about 650 people.
 The ECC was subsequently held every two years until 2011.
-Since 2013 it has been held annually.
+Since 2013, it has been held annually.

-EUCA’s second major initiative came in 1995 with the launch of the European Journal of Control, a scientific journal that would serve as EUCA’s main channel for disseminating important contributions to the field of Systems and Control.
-The first issue of the journal appeared in September of that year under the editorial direction of Professor Landau.
-For a decade starting in 2003, Professor Sergio Bittanti was the editor-in-chief.
-In July 2013, he was succeeded by Professor Alessandro Astolfi, and then by Professor Thomas Parisini is 2018.
+EUCA’s second major initiative came in 1995, with the launch of the European Journal of Control, a scientific journal serving as EUCA’s main channel for disseminating important contributions to the field of Systems and Control.
+The first issue of the journal appeared in September 1995, under the editorial direction of Professor Landau.
+For a decade, starting in 2003, Professor Sergio Bittanti was the Editor-in-Chief.
+In July 2013, he was succeeded by Professor Alessandro Astolfi, and then by Professor Thomas Parisini in 2018.

 EUCA Council, Officers, and Members of the General Assembly are reported on the association website.